 Welcome to The Psych Practice

-Dr Ndidi Boakye is the Clinical Director of The Psych Practice.
+Dr Ndidi Boakye is the Clinical Director and Founder of The Psych Practice.
 She completed her doctorate in Clinical Psychology at Salomons in 2008 and subsequently went on to specialise in Clinical Neuropsychology.
 She completed an MSc in Clinical Neuropsychology at the University of Nottingham in 2012, and went on to obtain the Qualification in Clinical Neuropsychology QiCN in 2014.
 Dr Boakye is on the specialist register for Clinical Neuropsychologist.

 Dr Boakye has a strong interest in research and has contributed to the field of psychology.
 Over the years, she has co-authored articles and a book chapter.
 She has also been an invited speaker at national and international conferences and workshops.